 Limits for students

-Summaries can omit nuance.
+Short versions can omit nuance.
 Drafting tools can sound confident even when context is incomplete.
 For graded work, students should verify sources and follow course rules.

 Related product guides